KETAMINE LAW

 Given the risks involved, if you are a medical provider that prescribes or administers ketamine, you need to prioritize compliance.
 You also need to be prepared to defend yourself if necessary.

 We recently saw this in the case of Mathew Perry.
-The DEA accused Perry’s doctor of prescribing, “a massive dose of ketamine,” even though, “all the evidence points to the amount in his body that killed him was all self-administered by [Perry] during the final hours of his life, and not through a ketamine infusion.”
-The DEA’s investigation reportedly focused, “on whether Perry had a prescription for the ketamine that was in his system at the time of his death and whether his doctor’s actions ‘constitute a federal offense.’”
+The DEA accused Perry’s doctor of prescribing “a massive dose of ketamine,” even though “all the evidence points to the amount in his body that killed him was all self-administered by [Perry] during the final hours of his life, and not through a ketamine infusion.”
+The DEA’s investigation reportedly focused “on whether Perry had a prescription for the ketamine that was in his system at the time of his death and whether his doctor’s actions constitute a federal offense.”

 While this case is a bit unusual in that it involves a celebrity, it is not unusual in virtually any other respect.
 The DEA regularly investigates and charges medical providers with violating the Controlled Substances Act (CSA) and other laws that apply to prescription drug dispensing and administration.
-It also regularly accuses both doctors and pharmacists of engaging in diversion, and it is increasingly targeting providers who are utilizing controlled substances for off-label purposes.

 Protect Your Practice and Your Reputation from DEA Allegations